Which GPUs does the instance have? What CPU? How many cores?

-How does the Lambda gpu.4x compare with an Amazon p3 instance?
+How does the Lambda gpu.4x compare with an Amazon p3.8xlarge instance?

 This comparison chart shows about how much you'll save by switching from AWS p3.8xlarge instances to Lambda gpu.4x instances.
-For every $1 spent on AWS, you'll typically only spend about $0.23 with Lambda.
-Every dollar of AWS only costs $0.25 on Lambda.
+For every $1 spent on AWS, you'll typically only spend about $0.3 with Lambda GPU Cloud.